-When new evidence is presented, the appeal officer will determine if the matter should be returned to the original decision-maker for reconsideration or if it will be reviewed by the appeal officer.
-For instances of appeals on procedural grounds, the appeals officer will make determinations in the case.
-The appeal officer may ask that the student schedule a meeting with him/her to discuss the appeal, or may determine that there is enough information to make a determination without an additional hearing.
+For instances of appeals on procedural grounds, the Appeal Committee will make determinations in the case.
+The appeal officer may ask that the student schedule a meeting with him/her to discuss the appeal or may determine that there is enough information to make a determination without an additional hearing.
 From the date of the submission of the appeal, the appeal officer usually responds to the appeal with either a final decision on the matter or a request to meet within ten business days.

-The original finding and sanction are presumed to have been decided reasonably and appropriately, thus the burden is on the appealing party to show clear error.
-The appeals officer will limit his/her review to the grounds presented.
-On reconsideration, the appeal officer may affirm or change the findings and/or sanctions of the original hearing.
-All decisions of the appeal officer are final.
-A student may not submit an appeal to the appeal officer's decision.
+The original finding and sanction(s) are presumed to have been decided reasonably and appropriately, thus the burden is on the appealing party to show clear error.
+The Assistant Dean of Student Life or his/her designee will limit his/her review to the grounds presented.
+On reconsideration, the Appeal Committee may affirm or change the findings and/or sanctions of the original hearing.
+All decisions of the Appeal Committee are final.
+A student may not submit an appeal to the Appeal Committee's decision.